ellis-nlp/low-resource-MT/NMT-map/README.md

 ## TODO

+* make the language selection in the legend more obvious
 * sort the languages in the legend
 * initialize the map with only one target/source language
 * legend for the color scale
 * support other benchmarks than the Tatoeba benchmark
+* colored background maps (see http://leaflet-extras.github.io/leaflet-providers/preview/)
 * ...